Event-Triggered Active Disturbance Rejection Control for Uncertain Random Nonlinear Systems: Problem formulation and preliminaries

-In this paper, the event-triggered active disturbance rejection control (ADRC) approach is applied in the output-feedback stabilization and disturbance rejection for a class of uncertain lower triangular stochastic systems driven by bounded noise and colored noise as follows:
+In this paper, the event-triggered ADRC approach is addressed for the output-feedback stabilization and disturbance rejection for a class of uncertain random nonlinear systems driven by bounded noise and colored noise as follows:

 where $x(t)=(x_{1}(t),\cdots,x_{n}(t))\in \mathbb{R}^{n}$, $u(t)\in \mathbb{R}$, and $y(t)\in \mathbb{R}$ are the state, control input, and output measurement of system, respectively; $f:[0,\infty)\times \mathbb{R}^{n+2}\rightarrow \mathbb{R}$ is an unknown system function, and $g_{i}:\mathbb{R}^{i}\rightarrow \mathbb{R}\; (i=1,\cdots,n)$ are the known ones, but $g_{i}(\bar{x}_{i}(t))\;(i=2,\cdots,n)$ still indicate unknown dynamics because of the unmeasurable state; $w_{1}(t)\triangleq\psi(t,B_{1}(t))$ defined by an unknown function $\psi:[0,\infty)\times \mathbb{R}\rightarrow \mathbb{R}$ satisfying Assumption (A2) is the bounded noise, and $w_{2}(t)$ is the colored noise that is the solution to the It\^{o}-type stochastic differential equation (see, e.g., \cite[p.426]{colorednoise}, \cite[p.101]{mao}):